Lesson 6 of 7 - learn to parent (nurture) effectively

 _ they don't significantly affect our parenting efforts

-_ they cause our nuclear family significant stress
+_ they cause our home and family significant stress

 Options

-If one or more of your seniors cause you, your marriage, and/or your kids significant stress, you parents have many options to protect your kids from inheriting the [wounds + unawareness] cycle.
-Start by assessing yourself and your partner for wounds (Lesson 1) and unawareness.
+If one or more of your seniors causes you, your marriage, and/or your kids significant stress, you parents have many options to protect your kids from inheriting the [wounds + unawareness] cycle.
+Start by assessing yourself and your partner for wounds and unawareness (Lesson 1).
 Then select from choices like these:

 • You and your partner discuss these options and agree on an action plan, as teammates.
-If your mate is a GWC in denial, see this.
+If your mate is a GWC (Grown Wounded Child) in denial, see this.

-• Discuss this introduction to the [wounds + unawareness] cycle with the grandparents, and ask their help in guarding their grandkids from inheriting it.
+• Discuss this overview of the [wounds + unawareness] cycle with the grandparents, and ask their help in guarding their grandkids from inheriting it.

 • If any family senior is a GWC, consider discussing that with them respectfully.
-Show them this and this, and invite them respectfully to assess for wounds for your kids' sakes.
-If they are wounded (ruled by a false self), expect seniors to resist, deny, excuse, attack, discount, or ignore your request.
-If you feel hesitant or guilty about confronting your parents, remind yourself that you're do-ing this to protect your kids from inheriting psychological wounds.
+Show them this and this, and invite them to assess for wounds for your kids' sakes.
+If they are wounded (ruled by false selves), expect seniors to resist, deny, excuse, attack, discount, or ignore your request.
+If you feel hesitant or guilty about confronting your parents, remind yourself that you're doing this to protect your kids from inheriting lethal psychological wounds.

-• If a grandparent is addicted to something (a symptom of psychological wounds), you and your mate discuss and choose from these options.
+• If a grandparent is addicted to something (a symptom of psychological wounds and inner pain), you and your mate discuss and choose from these options.

 • If you have communication problems with one or more grandparents, see this and this.
 The best option is to invite your seniors to study Lesson 2 with you!